-Alan Shakir, Intern Pharmacist Chemistworks: Well, as a community pharmacist, I do quite a lot of things.
-I manage the stock levels.
-I make sure the patients get the correct counseling.
-I manage the staff, as well.
-And I run a few of the professional services.
+Alan Shakir: As a Community Pharmacist, I do quite a lot of things.
+I manage stock levels, I make sure the patients get the correct counseling, I manage the staff as well, and I run a few of the professional services.

-Elizabeth Hannah, Market Access Intern MSD Australia, Intern Pharmacist Royal Prince Alfred Hospital: I work at a global pharmaceutical company, and my role entails working with our department to get our medicines listed under PBS so that all Australians can have access to our medicines.
+Elizabeth H.: I work at a global pharmaceutical company, and my role entails working with our department to get our medicines listed on the PBS so that all Australians can have access to our medicines.

-Sydney Phan, Market Access Intern MSD Australia, Intern Pharmacist Royal Prince Alfred Hospital: I'm currently working at two sites as part of my intern here.
+Sydney Phan: I'm currently working at two sites as part of my intern year.
 The first site is at a multinational pharmaceutical company, and my other job is at a tertiary city hospital as a pharmacy intern.

-Liam Nguyen, Intern Pharmacist Sydney Eye & Sydney Hospital: Hospital pharmacists play a really important role in shared health care decision making in consultation with doctors and other allied health care professionals.
-So it's a really collaborative environment.
+Liam Nguyen: Hospital pharmacists play a really important role in shared healthcare decision making through consultation with doctors and other allied health care professionals, so it's a really collaborative environment.
 We all work really closely together.
-We all specialize in different things, and it's through applying all these skills together that we really ensure our patients health is paramount.
+We all specialize in different things, and it's through applying all these skills together that we really ensure a patient's health is paramount.

 Alan Shakir: I primarily decided to do the Masters of Pharmacy course at UTS because of the clinical placement.

-Elizabeth Hannah: I completed five placements through my degree, and they were all very different and very broad, and I really enjoyed that diversity of experiences and I utilized all those skills to get this job.
+Elizabeth H.: I completed five placements through my degree, and they were all very different and very broad, and I really enjoyed that diversity of experiences, and I utilized all those skills to get this job.

-Alan Shakir: The clinical placement at UTS of the Masters of Pharmacy degree has done quite a lot for me, because they gave me the community pharmacy experience, they gave me the hospital experience, and the rural experience.
+Alan Shakir: The clinical placement at UTS of the Masters of Pharmacy degree done quite a lot for me because they gave me the Community Pharmacy experience.
+They gave me the hospital experience, and the rural experience.

-Liam Nguyen: I found that our lecturers at UTS worked directly between us and any changes that were occurring in the profession.
-They were all industry experts in their field, and so any changes that occur, we're the first to know about them.
+Liam Nguyen: I found that our lecturers at UTS were a direct link between us and any changes that were occurring in the profession.
+They're all industry experts in their field, and so any changes that occur, we're the first to know about them.

-Elizabeth Hannah: Because I work for a global pharmaceutical company, we get insights from other regions of the world about their public health issues as well as Australia's, and there are opportunities to travel around the world and work there as well.
+Elizabeth H.: Because I work for a global pharmaceutical company, we get insights from other regions of the world about their public health issues, as well as Australia's, and there are opportunities to travel around the world and work there as well.

-Liam Nguyen: Because I had been so well prepared for the interviews, I actually knew where I was going to be for my internship by around September in my final year.
-With all the encouragement from the teachers, with all the help from basically everyone, I managed to secure a job early and I was secure way before graduation.
+Liam Nguyen: Because I'd been so well-prepared for the interviews, I actually knew where I was going to be for my internship by around September in my final year.
+With all the encouragement from the teachers, with all the help from basically everyone, I managed to secure a job early, and I was secure way before graduation.